URL Redirect Methods, Forwarders

 If you are developing your page with a third-party service, rather than using masked forwarding to display it, the service will likely have a more effective solution for displaying your content.

 Custom .htaccess Redirects

 You can add coding to your .htaccess file to customize rewrite and redirect rules.
-This is an advanced method which is not supported by HostGator.
+This is an advanced method that HostGator does not support.

 You must customize your A record.
-This record controls where you domain's website is hosted.
+This record controls where your domain's website is hosted.